pengantar/compute/content/news/why-you-should-get-your-business-connected-to-the-new-cisco-webex.md

----
++++
-title: This is why you should get your Business Connected to the New Cisco Webex
+title = "This is why you should get your Business Connected to the New Cisco Webex" date = "2020-04-02"
-date: "2020-04-02"
-image:
-  name: cisco-webex-banner
-  type: jpg
+[image]
+  name = "cisco-webex-banner"
+  type = "jpg"
-  description: "This is why you should get your Business Connected to the New Cisco Webex"
+  description = "This is why you should get your Business Connected to the New Cisco Webex"
----
++++

 ## Introducing Cisco Webex, Hassle-free video conferencing that just works.